kdoore/CS2335-Gitbook/state_controlled_number_game.md

 			}
 		}
-		 //need win and lose state logic and need logic to restart the game and reinitialize values
+		 //we need to win and lose and end state logic
+		 //and we need logic to restart the game and reinitialize values

 	}  //end Update